cluodev/cluodev.github.io/src/content/about/-index.md

     link: https://x.com/cqluo_g
 ---

-a technologist with a proven track record in translating complex business problems into practical technology solutions, specialising in modern software development and delivery methodologies and processes, cloud computing, and platform engineering.
+A technologist with a proven track record in translating complex business problems into practical technology solutions, specialising in modern software development and delivery methodologies and processes, cloud computing, and platform engineering.

 > Never waste a good crisis. <cite>- Martin Woodward<cite>